samvera-deprecated/jettywrapper/README.md

 ## Notes

-This does not yet read from solr.yml and fedora.yml in your project config.
+ * This gem does not yet read from solr.yml and fedora.yml in your project config.
 However, those do need to point to the corresponding solr and fedora instance/context.
 Currently keeping these both configured is on the developer.
 Having the UMichwrapper read the solr and fedora configs of your project is next on the list to be implemented.

-This has been tested with the Dive into Hydra tutorial.
+ * This gem has not been tested with the Dive into Hydra tutorial.
+ * The unit and integration tests have yet to be completed.
+ * This gem does not yet support facilitating testing in the same way that jettywrapper does.

+## Dive into Hydra idiosyncracies

+ * In order to start a dive-into-hydra project
-  * Use `rails new <project name> --skip-bundle` otherwise you'll be prompted for you sudo pw
+   1. Use `rails new <project name> --skip-bundle` otherwise you'll be prompted for you sudo pw
-    1. Change directories into your project dir.
+   2. Change directory into your project dir.
-    2. Make additions to the Gemfile.
+   3. Make additions to the Gemfile:
      * add hydra dependency.
+     * add & pin slop gem to less than version 4.0
-      * add some preemptive dependencies to work around a bundler related issue.
+     * add preemptive dependencies to work around a bundler related issue.
-    3. Run bundle install --path .bundle (bundler suggests vendor/bundle)
+   4. Run `bundle install --path=.bundle` (bundler suggests vendor/bundle)
+   5. Run `rails generate hydra:install`

-Additions to the gemfile:
+Additions to your project's gemfile:
 ```
 # Primary Hydra Dependency
 gem 'hydra', '9.0.0'